gh-mentor/c-sharp-workshop/ex2-fix-bugs/ex2b/README.md

-This code has a deadlock problem.
+This code may have a deadlock problem.

 1) Identify the cause of the deadlock in the code.
 2) Refactor the code to prevent the deadlock.